 Journalism can lead down a path to public relations in any company.
 Business managers and executives blossom with a background in journalistic concepts.
 Even teachers and educators benefit from an understanding of communication (a major component in journalism).
 How do you think scientists get to study their chosen fields in more detail?
 They publish their findings and write articles on those subjects.
 Even doctors, lawyers, accountants, and other professions need to share information… which is journalism in its basic form.
 In fact, there is hardly a career choice that won't benefit from some understanding of journalism.

-William Randolph Hearst was founder of The San Francisco Examiner;
+William Randolph Hearst was the founder of The San Francisco Examiner.

 Joseph Pulitzer is whose name is on the prize given annually for the best journalistic contributions.

-Even the founding father Benjamin Franklin, who was mostly likely the original American journalist, started his paper The Pennsylvania Gazette in the 1730s.
+Even the founding father Benjamin Franklin, who was most likely the original American journalist, started his paper The Pennsylvania Gazette in the 1730s.

 Edward R. Murrow, Walter Cronkite, Ted Koppel, and Dan Rather shaped the American news industry.